 CAN YOU USE A BOX SPRING ON AN ADJUSTABLE BASE?

 No, you cannot use a box spring on an adjustable base.
-Spring bases are not compatible with adjustable beds.
+Box springs are not compatible with adjustable beds.

 HOW THICK SHOULD A MATTRESS BE FOR AN ADJUSTABLE BED?